thebrowsercompany/swift-webdriver/Readme.md

 ## Contributing

-Only a relatively small set of the bdingins are currently implemented.
+Only a relatively small set of the bindings are currently implemented.
 We intend to implement the rest as needed.
 As such, if you are writing tests for Arc or another application and find a missing binding, you are encouraged to submit a PR with the implementation of said binding.
-When you add a new binding, please also add tests in the `Text\WedDriverTests` folder exercising these bidings on a well known Windows application (such as Calendar or Notepad) as a way to test the bindings themselves.
+When you add a new binding, please also add tests in the `Text\WedDriverTests` folder exercising these bidings on a well-known Windows application (such as Calendar or Notepad) as a way to test the bindings themselves.